Learning Confidence Ellipsoids and Applications to Robust Subspace Recovery

 Since we are only removing points in each iteration, the volume of the minimum volume enclosing ellipsoid of the remaining points can only decrease in each iteration.
-Thus if we iterate approximately \(\frac{\alpha n}{\gamma d}\) times, we will have by the pigeonhole principle that on one of these iterations, less than \(\gamma d\) mass was placed on outliers, and therefore the volume approximation held on that and all following iterations.
-We can ensure that we do not remove too many points via a straightforward Chernoff bound (\Cref{lem:dont-remove-too-many-points}).
+Thus if we iterate \(R \approx \frac{\alpha n}{\gamma d}\) times, we will have by the pigeonhole principle that on one of these iterations, less than \(\gamma d\) mass was placed on outliers, and therefore the volume approximation held on that and all following iterations.
+The fact that we make progress removing outliers be shown with Chebyshev's inequality, after observing that the point removal process forms a Martingale (\Cref{lem:outlier-removal-progress}).
+We can also ensure that we do not remove too many points, inliers and outliers, over the \(R\) rounds via Chebyshev's inequality (\Cref{lem:dont-remove-too-many-points}).

-Finding the bounding ball and part (a) of the outline above are straightforward, with proofs relegated to \Cref{app:algo-details}.
+Finding the bounding ball, and part (a) of the outline above, which argues about the number of points removed, have proofs relegated to \Cref{app:algo-details}.
 In this section, we prove (b), which is the main technical contribution.